 User Acceptance Testing (UAT) is the final pre-release phase in the software development lifecycle.
 Broadly speaking, UAT’s objective is to validate that software is working as intended.
 UAT ensures that new features and enhancements in your application support your business needs, and unlike functional testing performed by developers, UAT is typically performed by end users.

-For most organizations, UAT is too time consuming and complicated to be effective.
-This is because most enterprises rely on manual testing processes for UAT, which means the use of clunky spreadsheets or other methods that inhibit collaboration and provide little or no visibility.
+For many organizations, UAT is too time-consuming and monotonous to be considered effective.
+This is because most enterprises rely on manual UAT processes, where end users robotically click through every possible workflow and utilize clunky spreadsheets that inhibit collaboration and provide little or no visibility.

-When should the User Acceptance Testing be executed?
+When Should User Acceptance Testing Be Executed?

 Factors to consider when performing User Acceptance Testing

-- A dedicated UAT management solution can provide real-time reporting and dashboard capabilities that streamline this planning progress, and grant you visibility into everyone’s UAT work.
+- A dedicated UAT management solution can provide real-time reporting and dashboard capabilities that streamline this planning progress and grant you visibility into everyone’s UAT work.